- About the Program

 Provide the student with practical experiences in health-related, safety, and emergency management settings under appropriate supervision by competent personnel.

 Facilitate development of the student’s personal skills and knowledge needed for professional growth and employment.

 Enhance the student's understanding of the role of health and safety-related agencies or organizations in the health care delivery system in contributing to individual or community quality of life.

-Provide the student with opportunities to gain experiences in one or more of the Seven Areas of Responsibilities for Health Educators Specialists. (assessing needs; planning, implementing, evaluating and managing health education programs; serving as a health education resource person; advocating for health).
+Provide the student with opportunities to gain experiences in one or more of the Eight Areas of Responsibilities for Health Educators Specialists. (assessing needs; planning, implementing, evaluating and managing health education programs; serving as a health education resource person; advocating for health).

 Apply the knowledge and skills attained during course work to practical health-related settings and issues.

 Contribute significantly to the activities, events, and projects of the internship agency.